-If you are going to raise money from angel investors or Venture Capital firms and give up equity and take on this risk, get as much value as you can.
+If you are going to raise money from angel investors or firms and give up equity and take on this risk, get as much value as you can.
 This goes well beyond valuations and terms.

 Who has experience in areas where you have needs?
 Do they have industry experience?
 Maybe an operational experience that you may lack?
 Knowledge of foreign markets and scaling at a specific range?